MediaWiki: Customization

 The entire MediaWiki user interface can be edited through the wiki itself by users with the necessary permissions (typically called "administrators").
-This is done through a special namespace with the prefix "MediaWiki:", where each page title identifies a particular user interface message.
+This is done through the MediaWiki namespace, a special namespace with the prefix "MediaWiki:", where each page title identifies a particular user interface message.
 Using an extension, it is also possible for a user to create personal scripts, and to choose whether certain sitewide scripts should apply to them by toggling the appropriate options in the user preferences page.

 Templates

-The "MediaWiki:" namespace was originally also used for creating custom text blocks that could then be dynamically loaded into other pages using a special syntax.
+The MediaWiki namespace was originally also used for creating custom text blocks that could then be dynamically loaded into other pages using a special syntax.
 This content was later moved into its own namespace, "Template:".